Daniel Geng

 Research

-I am currently interested in generative image models, how one can control them, and possible ways to use them.
-I've also worked on levarging differentiable models of motion for image/video synthesis and understanding, and I've worked on representation learning and multimodal learning.
+I am currently interested in generative models, how we can control them, and novel ways to use them.
+I've also worked on levarging differentiable models of motion for image and video synthesis and understanding, and in the past I've worked on representation learning, multimodal learning, and reinforcement learning.

 Visual Anagrams: Synthesizing Multi-View Optical Illusions with Diffusion Models